Bam92/abelmbula/content/blog/learn-git-quick/index.md

 **Move back in the history**

-The powerful of Git is that it allows you to easily go back in the history of your code.
-This is helpful especial if the current code is broken and you want have it previous version.
+The power of Git is that it allows you to easily go back to the history of your code.
+This is helpful especial if the current code is broken and you want to have its previous version.
 You need to have the commit id (aka SHA) to do this operation.

 The commit id looks like this: